RedPointGlobal/redpoint-rpi/README.md

   - **Helm Chart Customization:** Modify the Helm Chart to incorporate the details provided in the Upgrade Assistant output.
 Update the ```values.yaml``` file with the relevant environment variables and configuration settings from the output to ensure compatibility with v7.

 ### Demo Installation
+In a Demo installation, RPI is set up using the default configurations provided by the Helm Chart.
+This includes:

+  - Containerized SQL Server for the Operations databases
+  - MongoDB as the Cache Provider
+  - RabbitMQ as the Queue Provider

+These components are pre-configured and deployed automatically, allowing you to quickly get started with a fully functional setup.

 ### License Activation